o____ ### ##### #####

 To install a card in your own system, place it in front of you.
 To install a card in your opponent’s system, place it in front of them.

-Installable cards contain either a service subroutine (generally a positive effect you install in your own system) or a rootkit subroutine (generally a negative effect you install in your opponent’s system).
+Installable cards contain either a service subroutine (generally a positive effect you install in your own system) or a malware subroutine (generally a negative effect you install in your opponent’s system).

 Discard